TN 8 (07-24)

 2. b.

-A substantial loss of ability to meet any of the basic mental demands listed in A.3.a. above.
+A substantial loss of ability to meet any of the basic mental demands listed in DI 25020.010A.3.a, in this section.

 NOTE: “Substantial loss” cannot be precisely defined.
 It does not necessarily relate to any particular adjective, number, or percentage.
-In practical terms, an individual has a substantial loss of ability to perform a basic mental activity when he or she cannot perform the particular activity in regular, competitive employment but, at best, could do so only in a sheltered work setting where special considerations and attention are provided.
-This requires professional judgment, on the basis of the evidence in file in each case.
+In practical terms, an individual has a substantial loss of ability to perform a basic mental activity when they cannot perform the particular activity in regular, competitive employment but, at best, could do so only in a sheltered work setting where special considerations and attention are provided.
+This requires professional judgment, on the basis of the evidence in the file in each case.
 The impairment in a claim of this type may meet or equal the listed medical criteria.
-Therefore, before making a determination that includes vocational evaluation, the adjudicator should discuss the case with a psychiatrist or psychologist to learn whether a significant part of the evidence had been previously overlooked or underrated.
+Therefore, before making a determination that includes vocational evaluation, the adjudicator should discuss the case with the psychological consultant (PC) to learn whether a significant part of the evidence had previously been overlooked or underrated.

-EXCEPTION: In a few rare instances where a person's vocational profile is extremely adverse (e.g., closely approaching retirement age, limited education or less, and essentially a lifetime commitment to a field of unskilled work that is now precluded by a mental impairment), a finding of “disabled” may be appropriate.
-(This would be adjudicated under the Lifetime Commitments Special Medical-Vocational Profile.
-See DI 25010.001B.3.).
+EXCEPTION: In some instances where a person’s vocational profile is extremely adverse (e.g., where the person meets the lifetime commitment medical-vocational profile because they are closely approaching retirement age, have a limited education or less, and have essentially a lifetime commitment to a field of unskilled work that is now precluded by a mental impairment), a finding of “disabled” may be appropriate even though the person has only a mental limitation(s) and can meet all of the demands listed in DI 25020.010A.3.a, in this section.
+For more information on when the lifetime commitment medical-vocational profile applies, see DI 25010.001B.3.

 B. Procedure